28 Things You Think Cause Cancer but Don’t

 Any cavities you had filled a while back are likely to have mercury in them.
 Too much mercury can be bad for your brain, but it isn’t a carcinogen; what’s more, those mercury fillings also included silver, tin, and copper.
 According to the American Dental Association, the combination of these metals makes the fillings, known as dental amalgams, completely safe.
-Here are some other things your dentist wishes you knew.
+These are the 20 jobs that can up your risk for cancer.

 Occasionally the idea crops up that shampoo causes cancer because it contains the foaming agent sodium laureth sulfate or sodium lauryl sulfate (SLS).
 Also found in hair conditioner, soap, and various cleaning products, SLS may damage your hair but not your genes; it’s definitely not a carcinogen, reports the American Cancer Society.

 The National Cancer Institute is clear about this one: There is no truth to the rumor that antiperspirant causes cancer.
-“The best studies so far have found no evidence linking the chemicals typically found in antiperspirants and deodorants with changes in breast tissue,” the institute reports in a fact sheet titled Antiperspirants/Deodorants and Breast Cancer.
-These actual causes of cancer might surprise you, though.
+“The best studies so far have found no evidence linking the chemicals typically found in antiperspirants and deodorants with changes in breast tissue,” the institute reports in a fact sheet.

 Your cell phone

 People have long been suspicious of those handy devices, but there’s no need to be.
-As the American Cancer Society explains, cancer grows through genetic mutations, and cell phones emit a type of low-frequency energy that isn’t capable of damaging the DNA inside cells.
+As the National Cancer Institute explains, cancer grows through genetic mutations, and cell phones emit a type of low-frequency energy that isn’t capable of damaging the DNA inside cells.
 And although researchers continue to study this potential link, there are no reputable findings linking cell phones and cancer risk.
-Still, while using your cell phone doesn’t cause cancer, these things do raise your cancer risk.
+Still, while using your cell phone doesn’t cause cancer, these 10 surprising things do raise your cancer risk.

 Injury to the breast